 It seem as though every single town in the UK has a "rock".
 Every tourist attraction I've ever visited in the UK seems to offer either their cities rock, or in some cases the specific rock to the attraction.
 Rock is basically a short form for rock candy, and we could go on forever about where it was actually invented.
 While most of the time rock candies from the UK, and other places in the world, is the same, this Edinburgh rock is a little different.

 The classic rock that I often see in tourist attractions is a long stick of hard candy that has some kind of image or text moulded into the centre.
-These candies do vary in flavour, but most of the time their either a strong fruit or minty flavour.
+These candies come in various flavours, but most of the time they’re either a strong fruit or minty flavour.
 This Edinburgh rock on the other hand is made up of small chunks of round candy, and it's not that hard at all.
-In fact after leaving it in your mouth for only a few seconds it starts to deteriorate, and in minutes it’s gone.
+In fact, after leaving it in your mouth for only a few seconds it starts to deteriorate, and in minutes it’s gone.
 The best candy comparison I could think of is after dinner mints.